Larsluph/larsmod/README.md

 	- alpha
 	- cesar

-The alpha algorithm enable to convert a string into a digit list and vice versa.
+The alpha algorithm convert a string into a digit list and vice versa.

+The cesar algorithm take a string and shift all the characters to a certain position.

 <h2>File Manager</h2>